NGK02/sparki-virtual-wallet/README.md

 ### Key Features:
 * **Email verification** -  Secure your virtual wallet with email verification.
 It’s quick, easy, and adds an extra layer of protection to your account.
 * **Currency exchange** -  Sparki supports multiple currencies in your wallet.
 You can instantly exchange between your currencies with real dynamic exchange rates from a 3rd party API!
-* **Comprehensive Transfer Records** - Options to sort your transactions based on your preferences, allowing you to quickly locate specific details and streamline your financial analysis.
+* **Detailed Transfer Records** - Options to sort your transactions based on your preferences, allowing you to quickly locate specific details and streamline your financial analysis.
 * **Multiple cards** - With us you can easily manage all your debit and credit cards in one convenient place.
 Simply select the one you want to use within the app and you’re good to go.
 * **Responsive design** - You can use our website on any device!
 We support multiple screen sizes from monitors, through tablets down to the smallest of smartphones!
 * **Dark theme** - The dark theme is perfect for those who prefer a more subdued and elegant look and it's easier on the eyes.
 Plus, it can help save battery life on your device.